 A good example is the Social Security Number, for a time, many people thought that SS numbers were unique per person.
 We know, however, that it is mathematically impossible to be unique for every single person, when the total number it can hold is less than the total individuals that lived, live, or will live in the U.S.

-Another option to make it “unique”, could be the association of this number with the name of the person and date of birth.
-If we add all these two other columns to the social security number, we will now have a very possible unique identification in the table.
-Those 3 would make a almost “perfect” candidate key.
-However, I am not sure, if, this is what IRS really does to identify a person or if they use something internally that I am not aware of.
+Another option to make it “unique”, could be the association of this number with the name of the person, date of birth or any other attribute of a person.
+If we add all these possible attributes to the social security number, we will now have a very possible unique identification in the table.
+Those 3 could make an almost “perfect” candidate key.
+However, we are not sure, if, this is what IRS really does to identify a person or if they use something internally that we are not aware of.

 Surrogate Keys are the solution for this problem.
-This key is a non-business meaning key, that will guarantee that the primary is unique and under my control.
-So instead of using Social Security Number as my primary key, which is a candidate key, and will talk more about it later, I will use a key that I created and defined the datatype as the primary key.
+This key is a non-business meaning key, that will guarantee that the primary key is unique and under our control.
+So instead of using Social Security Number as my primary key, which is a candidate key, and will talk more about it later, we will use a key that we created and make a constraint determining that that key is the primary key.